 - 6mm Hex Drive and Socket

-- Low profile car ramps (or low profile jack and jack stands)
+- Low profile car ramps (or low profile jack)

 - Flat Screw Driver (to remove oil filter gasket)